-United States Report
+United States report

-The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the second half of 2022.
-The table reports data from the past three years.
+The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the second half of 2024.
+The table reports data from recent years.
 Data from prior periods can be found by clicking the "Archive" tab at the top of the page.